Maryland Sports Betting: Gambling Laws and Industry Updates

 • September 10, 2024:

-Maryland bettors generated $377,381,689 in total sports betting handle for the month of August 2024, Maryland Lottery and Gaming announced.
-With the August total, the sports wagering program’s cumulative contribution to the Blueprint for Maryland’s Future Fund, which supports public education programs, has surpassed the $100 million mark.
+Maryland bettors placed $377.4 million in sports wagers at regulated Maryland sportsbooks in August, according to the Maryland Lottery and Gaming Control Agency.
+With the August total, the sports wagering program’s cumulative contribution to the Blueprint for Maryland’s Future Fund, which supports public education programs, surpassed the $100 million mark.

 • August 29, 2024:

-Betr announced plans to launch its new sportsbook in Maryland in the coming months.
-Betr sportsbook already holds a temporary sports wagering license Maryland, subject to regulatory approval.
+Betr announced plans to launch its new sportsbook in Maryland.
+Betr Sportsbook already holds a temporary sports wagering license in Maryland, subject to regulatory approval.

 • August 13, 2024:

-Maryland Lottery and Gaming announced that it has revised bets-by-sport figures for Fiscal Year 2024 (July 1, 2023 through June 30, 2024).
-DraftKings revised its bets-by-sport figures for FY2024 after it overstated the amount wagered on parlay bets from Dec.
-2023 through Feb.
-2024 due to an internal database issue that incorrectly classified certain wagers as parlays.
+Maryland Lottery and Gaming revised its bets-by-sport figures for Fiscal Year 2024 (July 1, 2023 through June 30, 2024).
+DraftKings revised its bets-by-sport figures for FY2024 after overstating the amount wagered on parlays from December 2023 through February 2024 due to an internal database issue that incorrectly classified certain wagers as parlays.

 • August 12, 2024: